Women's cinema: 1960s-1970s

 American film director Claudia Weill directed the critically acclaimed film Girlfriends in 1978.

-Shirley Clarke was an important and innovative independent filmmaker who shot three feature films in the 1960s — The Connection (1961), The Cool World (1964) and Portrait of Jason (1967).
+Shirley Clarke was an independent filmmaker who shot three feature films in the 1960s — The Connection (1961), The Cool World (1964) and Portrait of Jason (1967).

 The 1970 film Wanda by Barbara Loden is one of the most poignant portraits of alienation in cinema.

 Joyce Chopra achieved success as a documentary and feature film director in the 1970s and 1980s.
 Her film Smooth Talk won the Grand Jury Prize in the Dramatic category at the 1986 Sundance Festival.
 She also collaborated with director Claudia Weill on her documentary film Joyce at 34 which documented her giving birth.

 Critically acclaimed 1978 film Girlfriends by Claudia Weill is a highlight of 1970s women's cinema.
 In 2019, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 Due to workplace sexual harassment from producer Ray Stark on the set of her follow-up film It's My Turn (1980), Weill stopped making feature films.

 Elaine May, Joan Darling, Joan Tewkesbury, Joan Micklin Silver, Karen Arthur and Martha Coolidge are some other notable 1970s film directors.